 In Vietnam, haggling is simply part of everyday life and not something to be afraid of.
-Prices are always very cheap (especially for Western tourists) but you can get even better bargains if you perfect the art of haggling.
+Prices are always very cheap (especially for Western tourists who describes Vietnam as one of the cheapest destinations in Asia) but you can get even better bargains if you perfect the art of haggling.

 In restaurants and supermarkets, the prices are fixed, but virtually everywhere else they are negotiable (at marketplaces, in beauty salons, and in small shops).
 When bartering, try not to avoid showing any displays of wealth such as expensive watches, jewelry or cameras.
 Remember that one of the best techniques is to start walking away and wait to receive that final offer.

-Ho Chi Mihn City: Not All Districts are Created Equal
+Ho Chi Minh City: Not All Districts are Created Equal